 such as suspension or expulsion, a grade of F will normally be

-on the transcripts of students found responsible for acts of academic
+recorded on the transcripts of students found responsible for acts of

-Dean of Students.
-You may discuss assignments in a general way with
+the Dean of Students.
+You may discuss assignments in a general way

-other students, but you may not consult any one else's written work.
+with other students, but you may not consult any one else's written

-other ways to get an F, you are guilty of academic dishonesty if:
+work.
+Among other ways to get an F, you are guilty of academic

 In addition, it is unwise and I strongly discourage you from sitting